Frequently Asked Questions

 Only considering the risk from one operation

-It is easy to consider the risks based on normal operation.
-Cobot applications have many different steps to create a working process.
-All of these affect the safety of the overall task.
-Give consideration to those tasks that are not an operation
+Cobot applications have many different steps to create a working process and all of these affect the safety of the overall task.

 Not involving the relevant people

-A risk assessment created by a single person may capture certain hazards, but they may not see everything that poses a risk.
-Having those who will use or maintain the cobot application involved is a key element to the overall safety process.
+Having all those who will use or maintain the cobot application involved is a key element to the overall safety process.